High Lord of the Autumn Court · The Vanserra Patriarch

 The Jesminda Execution

-In ACOTAR, the Autumn backstory surfaces through Lucien: Beron deems his son's love beneath the bloodline and has Jesminda killed before Lucien's eyes.
-Lucien curses him and flees to the Spring Court — the first crack in House Vanserra.
+The Autumn backstory reaches us in ACOTAR through Lucien.
+Beron decides his son's love is beneath the bloodline and has Jesminda killed before Lucien's eyes.
+Lucien curses him and flees to Spring — the first crack in House Vanserra, and the moment we knew exactly who this man was.

 The Buried Cuckolding

-The Mor betrothal entangles Autumn in the Night Court's deepest wound; later, Helion reveals the truth — the Lady of Autumn loved him, was forced to wed Beron, and Lucien is Helion's son.
+The Mor betrothal drags Autumn into the Night Court's deepest wound, and then Helion drops the truth — the Lady of Autumn loved him, was forced to wed Beron, and Lucien is Helion's son.
 Discovery turned Beron violent toward his wife for decades.
+The thing that makes us put the book down for a second.

 The Obstructionist

-At the ACOWAR High Lords' meeting, Beron is openly hostile — slurs Rhysand, dismisses humans, resists the alliance.
-Eris asks Rhysand to simply kill him and strikes a bargain: Night Court backing for the Autumn throne in exchange for turning on his father.
+At the ACOWAR High Lords' meeting he's openly hostile — slurs Rhysand, dismisses humans, resists the alliance.
+Eris asks Rhysand to simply kill him, then strikes the bargain: Night Court backing for the Autumn throne in exchange for turning on his father.
+We did not object.

 The Traitor

-In ACOSF, Beron secretly allies with Briallyn — going to meet her, sending soldiers who later vanish.
+In ACOSF he secretly allies with Briallyn — going to meet her, sending soldiers who later vanish.
 Eris feeds Cassian the intelligence and shields the Lady of Autumn at council.
-Beron remains static to the last: no growth, no remorse, his downfall a long-running reader anticipation, unresolved in canon.
+Beron stays static to the very last: no growth, no remorse, his downfall the thing we're all still waiting on.
+Unresolved in canon.
+We're not over it.